Keyang/node-csvtojson/readme.md

 1. Fork the repo to your github account
 2. Checkout code from your github repo to your local machine.
-3. Make code changes and dont forget add related tests.
+3. Make code changes and don't forget add related tests.
 4. Run `npm test` locally before pushing code back.
 5. Create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) on github.
 6. Code review and merge